Polaris-Infinix/FSD_Reinfocement_learning/README.md

 # Simulation environment
-The car uses AWSIM with modified environment to simulate and learn Rewars functions are given in the environment
+The car uses AWSIM with modified environment to simulate and learn Reward functions are given in the environment